 - "(a) The sheriff shall issue a permit to an applicant if the applicant qualifies under the following criteria: - (1) The applicant is a citizen of the United States or has been lawfully admitted for permanent residence as defined in 8 U.S.C. § 1101(a)(20), and has been a resident of the State 30 days or longer immediately preceding the filing of the application. - (2) The applicant is 21 years of age or older. - (3) The applicant does not suffer from a physical or mental infirmity that prevents the safe handling of a handgun. - (4) The applicant has successfully completed an approved firearms safety and training course which involves the actual firing of handguns and instruction in the laws of this State governing the carrying of a concealed handgun and the use of deadly force.
 The North Carolina Criminal Justice Education and Training Standards Commission shall prepare and publish general guidelines for courses and qualifications of instructors which would satisfy the requirements of this subdivision.
 An approved course shall be any course which satisfies the requirements of this subdivision and is certified or sponsored by: - a.
-The North Carolina Criminal Justice Education and Training Standards Commission, - b.
+The North Carolina Criminal Justice Education and Training Standards Commission. - b.
 The National Rifle Association, or - c.
 A law enforcement agency, college, private or public institution or organization, or firearms training school, taught by instructors certified by the North Carolina Criminal Justice Education and Training Standards Commission or the National Rifle Association.

-Every instructor of an approved course shall file a copy of the firearms course description, outline, and proof of certification annually, or upon modification of the course if more frequently, with the North Carolina Criminal Justice Education and Training Standards Commission.
+Every instructor of an approved course shall file a copy of the firearms course description, outline, and proof of certification annually, or upon modification of the course if more frequently, with the North Carolina 2 Criminal Justice Education and Training Standards Commission.
+3

-(5) The applicant is not disqualified under subsection (b) of this section."
+The applicant is not disqualified under subsection (b) of this section."
+(5)

 SECTION 18.
-Subsections (a), (b), and (c) of Section 1, and Sections 2, 3, 8, and 9 of this act become effective July 1, 2015, and apply to offenses committed on or after that date.
+Subsections (a), (b), and (c) of Section 1, and Sections 2, 3, and 8 of this act become effective July 1, 2015, and apply to offenses committed on or after that date.
 Section 5 of this act becomes effective July 1, 2015, but shall not apply to pending litigation.
 Section 6 of this act is effective when it becomes law and applies to restorations granted before, on, or after that date.
 Section 7 of this act becomes effective July 1, 2015, and applies to permit applications submitted on or after that date.
-Subsections (a) and (b) of Section 10 of this act become effective October 1, 2021, and apply to offenses committed on or after that date.
-Subsection (c) of Section 10 of this act becomes effective October 1, 2018, and applies to offenses committed on or after that date.
-Subsection (d) of Section 10 of this act becomes effective December 1, 2015, and applies to offenses committed on or after that date.
+Section 9 of this act becomes effective December 1, 2015, and applies to offenses committed on or after that date.
+Section 10 of this act becomes effective December 1, 2015, and applies to permits issued on or after that date.
 Sections 12 and 15 of this act become effective December 1, 2015, and apply to violations occurring on or after that date.
 Section 13 of this act becomes effective July 1, 2015.
 Section 14 becomes effective October 1, 2015, and applies to applications submitted on or after that date.
-Section 16 of this act becomes effective October 1, 2015.
 The remainder of this act is effective when it becomes law.
 Prosecutions for offenses committed before the effective date of this act are not abated or affected by this act, and the statutes that would be applicable but for this act remain applicable to those prosecutions.